gzzyyxh/Quafu/docs/index.md

 ## Postscript

 This interesting project was completed by me during the period when I was sealed in the dormitory building from March to April 2022.
-At the end of April, Fudan informed us to compress the semester and end the class in advance.
+At the end of April, Fudan informed us to compress the semester and complete the teaching of this study in advance.
 Then I had to suspend many unfinished plans in the hope that I could make up for them during the summer vacation.